Policies and procedures

 Federal Unsubsidized Ford Direct Loan, Federal Subsidized Ford Direct Loan, Federal PLUS Loan, Federal Pell Grant, Federal SEOG, then other Title IV federal programs.

-• Achieve satisfactory academic progress
+• Available to those you achieve satisfactory academic progress

-Students are not guaranteed to earn the full amount of their award, and unused portions will not roll over into the next enrollment period.
-Responsibilities and expectations are the same as with any job; students are expected to dress appropriately for the job, exhibit professionalism, etc. An award must be in place for each semester a student works.
-Students cannot have a work-study job and also have another job on campus.
+You are not guaranteed to earn the full amount of the award, and unused portions will not roll over into the next enrollment period.
+Responsibilities and expectations are the same as with any job; you are expected to dress appropriately, exhibit professionalism, etc.